 A skilful interplay

-If you want to enjoy the electric tailwind again, you have to actively select one of the other riding modes.
-The new Eco+ makes this change unnecessary.
-It is specifically designed to seamlessly switch between riding with assistance and riding without.
-All you have to do is activate the riding mode in the eBike Flow app, install it on the ebike and define an activation threshold.
-If you fall below the threshold, the motor remains completely disconnected.
+If you stay below the respective threshold, the motor is completely decoupled.
 Your ebike then becomes a regular bike.
-If you exceed the threshold, the drive engages.
-It disengages again according to the same principle as soon as your input falls below the respective limit.
-This means that you can use the support much more individually than before.
+If the value exceeds the limit, the drive engages.
+This means that you can use the electric support much more individually than before.
 If you wish, you can have the motor work only when you are facing a headwind, climbing a hill or overtaking.
 It will be interesting to see how the range develops for those who use the new Eco+ mode intensively.

 3. Bosch Eurobike 2024 – Configurable display for the Purion 200